What Low-Pitch Roof Products Are Available?

 - Ashmore - down to 22.5° pitch

-Marley offers several types of clay tile that are suited to low pitch roofing applications.
+Marley offers two clay pantiles that are suited to low-pitch roofing applications.

 - Down to 22.5° pitch at a 75mm headlap